 Do Environmental Engineering Technicians Make A Lot Of Money?

-The typical yearly salary for Environmental Engineering Technicians is somewhere between $32,380 and $82,800.
+The average yearly salary of an Environmental Engineering Technician ranges between $32,380 and $82,800.

 Environmental Engineering Technicians who work in Washington, Oregon, or Nevada, make the highest salaries.